learn-co-curriculum/dsc-building-an-svm-using-scikit-learn-lab/README.md

-# Building an SVM using scikit-learn - Lab
+# Building an SVM Using scikit-learn - Lab

 ## Introduction